Nadiabenb/Metahers-appV2/GOOGLE_INDEXING_GUIDE.md

 ### 5.2 Build Backlinks
 - Share on social media (LinkedIn, Twitter)
-- Guest post on other platforms with links to your Replit app
+- Guest post on other platforms with links to your app
 - Get listed in directories:
   - Product Hunt
   - BetaList